NASA’s TESS Searches For Extraterrestrial Life

 Both NASA’s exoplanet TESS spacecraft and European Space Agency’s Ariel Space Mission launches could make use of the newly evolved A.I system for tracking and finding alien life.

-The two missions will gather a large amount of data that the team at Plymouth University could use and analyse.
+The two missions will gather a large amount of data that the team at Plymouth University could use and analyze.